pavel-hushcha/Uschedule_bot/README.md

-# USHEDULE
+# USCHEDULE

-Ushedule - Telegram chatbot for students and teachers Shows the shedule
+Uschedule - Telegram chatbot for students and teachers Shows the shedule

 ## Getting Started